zhang1ming137/PHBS_BlockChain_2018/README.md

 ## Bitcoin Cash(BCH)
 ### The Mechanism of BCH

 The people who are not familiar with BCH may only consider BCH as an expanded version of Bitcoin.
-However, the most significant change brought by BCH is a decentralized development team which make the evolution of the system realizable. (https://www.bitcoin.com/what-is-bitcoin-cash/).
+However, the most significant change brought by BCH is a `decentralized developer team` which make the evolution of the system realizable. [(Bitcoin.com, 2018)](https://www.bitcoin.com/what-is-bitcoin-cash/).
 Base on multiple independent developers’s efforts, great innovations and upgrads have been implemented on BCH.
 As a result, the technical differences between the two have become quite large.
 The summary of the key differences is below:

 * Block Size